 The Distribution Connection and Use of System Agreement (DCUSA) is a multi-party contract between electricity distributors, electricity suppliers and large generators.
 Parties to the DCUSA can raise Change Proposals (CPs) to amend the Agreement with the consent of other Parties and (where applicable) the Authority.

-This CP proposes that Schedule 19 is changed to ensure portfolio billing data is provided in a consistent manner by all EDNOs and that it includes all MPANs associated with any invoice (for DNOs’ reconciliation purposes), and that credit/rebilling is consistently reported as two separate rows.
+This CP proposes that Schedule 19 is changed to ensure portfolio billing data is provided in a consistent manner by all Embedded Distribution Network Operators (EDNOs) and that it includes all Metering Point Administration Numbers (MPANs) associated with any invoice (for Distribution Network Operators’ (DNOs) reconciliation purposes), and that credit/rebilling is consistently reported as two separate rows.
+(Attachment 2)

 Why?